-Ecosystem based management (EBM) is an integrated management approach that considers the entire ecosystem, including humans.
-EBM takes into account the cumulative impacts and interactions of the range of human activities on the whole ecosystem.
+Ecosystem-based management (EBM) is an integrated management approach that considers the entire ecosystem, including humans.
+EBM considers the cumulative impacts and interactions of human activities on the whole ecosystem.
 While there are many definitions of EBM, its goal can be simply stated: to maintain an ecosystem in a healthy, productive, and resilient condition so that it can provide the services humans want and need.
 EBM is characterized by an emphasis on the protection of ecosystem structure, functioning and key processes, rather than just a few key species or indicators of system state.
 It is also place-based as it focuses on a specific ecosystem and the range of activities affecting it.
 EBM explicitly accounts for the interconnectedness among systems, such as between air, land and sea, and it aims to integrate ecological, social, economic and institutional perspectives, recognizing their strong interdependencies.
 Ecosystem-based management is built around eight core elements: ref

 - Sustainability — Sustaining ecosystem services through future generations.

 - Goals — Measurable goals that specify future processes and outcomes.

 - Sound ecological models and understanding — Research at all levels of ecological organization provides the understanding of processes and cross-scale interactions.

 - Complexity and connectedness — Biological diversity and structural complexity strengthen ecosystems against disturbance and support adaptation to long-term change.

 - Dynamic character of ecosystems — Change and evolution are inherent in ecosystems, and EBM approaches focus on system processes rather than aiming to preserve a particulate system state.

 - Context and scale — Ecosystem processes operate over a wide range of spatial and temporal scales, so that system behavior is highly contextual.
 EBM approaches need to be designed for specific local circumstances.